Indiana Jones and the Kingdom of the Crystal Skull: Release

 The Kingdom of the Crystal Skull premiered at the Cannes Film Festival on May 18, 2008, a couple of days ahead of its worldwide May 21–23 release.
 It was the first Spielberg film since 1982's E.T. the Extra-Terrestrial to premiere at Cannes.
 The film was released in approximately 4,000 theaters in the United States, and dubbed into 25 languages for its worldwide release.
 More than 12,000 release prints were distributed, which is the largest in Paramount Pictures' history.
 Although Spielberg insisted his films only be watched traditionally using a film projector at theaters, Paramount chose to release the film in digital cinemas as part of a scheme to convert 10,000 U.S. cinemas to the format.
-The Kingdom of the Crystal Skull is also notable for being the last film in the series to be distributed by Paramount, as Walt Disney Studios will release the upcoming fifth film, since its parent company's acquisition of Lucasfilm in 2012.
+The Kingdom of the Crystal Skull is also notable for being the last film in the series to be distributed by Paramount, as Walt Disney Studios released the fifth film on June 30, 2023, since its parent company's acquisition of Lucasfilm in 2012.